Bhattacharya-Lab/PARSEbp/README.md

 seq = "GGACACGAGUAACUCGUCUAUCUGCUGCAGGCUGCUUACGGUUUCGUCCGUGUUGCAGCCGAUCAUCAGAACAUCUAGGUUUCGUCCGGGUGUUACCGAAAGGUCAGAUGGAGAGCCUUGUCCC"
 p.set_target_sequnece(seq)

-# Set the number of threads for parallel pairwise score computations (default is 50)
+# Set the number of threads for parallel computations (default is 50)
 p.set_parallel_threads(50)

 # Get score of a specific model